pmmcsharry/mtest/README.txt

 analysis.R - makes the

-A plot is generated and saved in the figs directory.
+A plot is generated and saved in the figs directory.abc